garrandall/popular-music-data/tracks/poppin--chris-brown-jay-biz.md

 She talking that talk just l-l-like I like it
 She keep it on and, poppin
 Shawty keep it on and poppin
-Ooh, oooh, ooh yeah
+Oh, ohoh yeah
 Shawty, shawty
 The way you wearing that top got yo boy so hot
 Aint no mistaking, playing, or faking,
 You got me open and waitin, and poppin
-You keep me on and poppin oooooh, oooooooh
+You keep me on and poppin ohoh

 Umh, Umh, let me tell you
-I tryna keep my swagger, but you bout to have me girl Jump through about four or five hoops of, ooh baby Let's take it to the hood so the people can see you girl Oh yes you mean and viscious the way you switchin'
+I tryna keep my swagger, but you bout to have me girl Jump through about four or five hoops of, oh baby Let's take it to the hood so the people can see you girl Oh yes you mean and viscious the way you switchin'
 Now I say